Skip to content

 Finally, some individuals with BPD may find that dairy products exacerbate gastrointestinal issues or skin problems like acne.
 If you suspect that dairy may be contributing to your symptoms, consider eliminating it from your diet for a period of time to see if there is any improvement in your overall well-being.

-Managing borderline personality disorder involves a holistic approach that includes therapy, medication, lifestyle changes – including dietary modifications.
+Managing Borderline Personality Disorder involves a holistic approach that includes therapy, medication, and lifestyle changes – including dietary modifications.
+For those who are still learning how to know if you have Borderline Personality Disorder, understanding the role of nutrition and lifestyle can be an empowering part of your care journey.
 By being mindful of the foods you consume and avoiding those that may exacerbate symptoms of BPD, you can take an active role in improving your mental health and overall quality of life.
-Remember that everyone’s body is different, so what works for one person may not work for another – listen to your body’s cues and work closely with healthcare professionals like naturopathic doctors at CARESPACE to develop a personalized nutrition plan that supports your unique needs.
+It’s also important to explore the best ways to treat Borderline Personality Disorder, working closely with healthcare professionals like naturopathic doctors at CARESPACE to develop a personalized nutrition plan that supports your unique needs.